 - Step back and set the feet at hip width or slightly wider

-- Initiate the squat by allowing hips to travel backwards as the knees track forwards, and maintain even pressure through the feet (not allowing heels or toes to lift)
+- Initiate the squat by allowing the hips to travel backward as the knees track forwards

 - Once adequate depth is reached, maintain tension in the legs and push through the floor to initiate the ascent

-- Keep the knees in line with the toes (do not let the knees cave inward) and ensure the bar and the hips are rising at the same rate
+- Keep the knees in line with the toes (do not let the knees cave inward), heels flat, and hips and shoulders rise at the same rate

 - Finish the squat by returning the hips and knees to a stacked position under the shoulders